[Date City, Fukushima Prefecture] A journey around the sacred mountain power spot, Reizan Town, Date City

 Matsubaen Strawberries

-Matsubaen, which produces strawberry cider, sells freshly picked strawberries directly during strawberry season, and also has a cafe where they sell "Melting Fruit Frozen Cotton" all year round.
+Matsubaen, the producer of strawberry cider, sells freshly picked strawberries directly during strawberry season and also has a café where they sell "Melting Fruit Frozen Cotton" year-round.
+As

-Only at a strawberry orchard can they flash-freeze freshly picked strawberries to keep them fresh!
+a strawberry orchard, they are able to flash-freeze freshly picked strawberries while they are still fresh!

 We recommend pouring condensed milk over it.
 The sweet and sour taste of the strawberries will fill your mouth with happiness